MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

     - contains layout templates, to use this you must set **layout** to a boolean or string first:

 ```
+js
 layout: true /* assumes layout file is layout.[ext] */
 /* if your layout file is titled differently: */
 layout: 'custom-layout-name.html'

 ```

 - all three of these are to help with views, but since these are sometimes engine specific, if you want to know more, check the [docs](https://github.com/hapijs/vision/blob/master/API.md#options) for more info, as well as my github, which shows simple examples with Pug and Handlebars
 - the hapi tutorial site also has some good parts on [these](https://hapijs.com/tutorials/views?lang=en_US)
 - personal observation, it seems Hapi is much more suited to using handlebars out of the box, especially since it is the template engine of choice for Hapi Pal

 **where can these options be used?**
 - most, if not all, of these options can be configured at either the engine level, or apply to all engines at once in the **view manager** object